-As part of our investment strategy, we borrow against our investment portfolio pursuant to master repurchase agreements with financial institutions.
+As part of our investment strategy, we leverage our investment portfolio pursuant to master repurchase agreements.
 A repurchase transaction acts as a financing arrangement under which we effectively pledge our agency securities as collateral to secure a short-term loan.
-We expect that our borrowings pursuant to repurchase transactions under such master repurchase agreements generally will have maturities that range from 30 to 90 days, but may have maturities of less than 30 days or up to 364 days.
-Per our investment guidelines approved by our Board of Directors, we would need Board of Director approval for our leverage to exceed 10 times the amount of our stockholders' equity.
-However, our leverage may vary periodically depending on market conditions and we cannot assure you that we will continue to be successful in borrowing sufficient amounts to fund our intended acquisitions of agency securities.
+Our borrowings pursuant to these repurchase transactions generally have maturities that range from 30 to 90 days, but may have maturities of less than 30 days or up to 364 days.
+Our leverage may vary periodically depending on market conditions and our Manager's assessment of risk and returns.
+We generally would expect our leverage to be within six to eleven times the amount of our stockholders' equity However, under certain market conditions, we may operate at leverage levels outside of this range for extended periods of time.
+We also cannot assure you that we will continue to be successful in borrowing sufficient amounts to fund our intended acquisitions of agency securities.

+We have entered into master repurchase agreements with 18 financial institutions as of December 31, 2009.
 The terms of the repurchase transaction borrowings under our master repurchase agreements generally conform to the terms in the standard master repurchase agreement as published by the Securities Industry and Financial Markets Association (SIFMA) as to repayment, margin requirements and the segregation of all securities we have initially sold under the repurchase transaction.
 In addition, each lender typically requires that we include supplemental terms and conditions to the standard master repurchase agreement.
-Typical supplemental terms and conditions include changes to the margin maintenance requirements, required haircuts, purchase price maintenance requirements that all controversies related to the repurchase agreement be litigated in a particular jurisdiction and cross default provisions.
+Typical supplemental terms and conditions include changes to the margin maintenance requirements, required haircuts, purchase price maintenance requirements, requirements that all controversies related to the repurchase agreement be litigated in a particular jurisdiction and cross default provisions.
 These provisions differ for each of our lenders and certain of these terms are not determined until we engage in a specific repurchase transaction.